meierman1/viac_to_portfolio-performance/README.md

 # VIAC 3A data transfer to Portfolio Performance

-This repository provides a manual and python code to transfer your VIAC portfolio history to [Portfolio Performance](https://www.portfolio-performance.info/).
+This repository provides a method to transfer your VIAC portfolio history to [Portfolio Performance](https://www.portfolio-performance.info/).
 Unfortunately, this process still includes manual steps as not all required data is readily available.

 # Requirements